mbekesithole/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I constructed a miniature honeynet within the Azure framework.
+I collected log data from diverse sources and centralized it within a Log Analytics workspace.
+This aggregated data was subsequently leveraged by Microsoft Sentinel to generate attack visualizations, trigger alerts, and manage security incidents.

+The methodology involved measuring various security metrics within the vulnerable environment over a period of 24 hours.
+Subsequently, I implemented a series of security controls to hardern the environment.
+Following this enhancement, another 24-hour metric measurement phase was conducted.
+The findings of these measurements are detailed below.
+The metrics to be presented include:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)